 Jeffrey Schmeltekopf, CLU, ChFC, CFP, AIF

 Mr. Jeffrey Schmeltekopf is co-owner, partner and chief compliance officer (CCO) of Dean, Jacobson Financial Services, LLC.
-He earned his Bachelor of Business Administration from Baylor University and has completed multiple executive education programs, including at The University of Chicago, University of Pennsylvania, Massachusetts Institute of Technology (MIT), Yale, University of California Los Angeles (UCLA), Northwestern University, University of Notre Dame, and Duke University.
-Mr. Schmeltekopf is active in the health care industry, currently serving as chair of the Baylor Scott & White (BSW) North Texas Operating, Policy and Procedure Board, which governs 10 BSW hospitals in North Texas.
+He earned his Bachelor of Business Administration from Baylor University and has completed multiple executive education programs at some of the nation’s most prominent business and management schools.
+Mr. Schmeltekopf is active in the health care industry, serving as past chair of the Baylor Scott & White (BSW) North Texas Operating, Policy and Procedure Board, which governs nine BSW hospitals in North Texas.
 He also serves on the board of BSW All Saints Medical Center in Fort Worth.
-Mr. Schmeltekopf’s community activities also include serving as chair of the executive committee for the Fort Worth Symphony Orchestra Board of Directors, chair of the Board of Advocates of Baylor University’s Truett Seminary, and several other charitable board roles.
+Mr. Schmeltekopf’s community activities also include serving as past chair of the executive committee for the Fort Worth Symphony Orchestra Board of Directors, chair of the Board of Advocates of Baylor University’s Truett Seminary, member of the Board of Advisors for Baylor University’s Hankamer School of Business, along with several other charitable board roles.
 Mr. Schmeltekopf joined the TMF board in August 2019.

 Ronald S. Walters, MD, MBA, MHA